 Samuel Gordy.
 Mr. Gordy has been our Chief Operating Officer since November 2021.
 As Chief Operating Officer and President of Federal, Mr. Gordy oversees BigBear's day-to-day business operations and will design, build, manage and scale the organization to facilitate BigBear's evolution to the next stage of successful and profitable growth in the Federal division.
 Mr. Gordy joined BigBear from IBM, where he had worked since January 2016, most recently as General Manager and Chief Strategy Officer, US Public and Federal Market and previously as General Manager, US Federal and Government Industries.
 Prior to that, Mr. Gordy served in increasingly senior leadership and operational roles at Leidos and SAIC and served as a U.S. Naval Intelligence Officer.
+Mr. Gordy earned his bachelor's degree from the Georgetown University School of Foreign Service and received an MBA from George Washington University.
 Mr. Gordy brings deep experience overseeing the maturation of product strategy in publicly traded companies that do business with the federal government.

 Joshua Kinley.
-Mr. Kinley has served as the Chief Financial Officer of BigBear since December 2020.
+Mr. Kinley has served as the Chief Corporate Development Officer of BigBear since June 2022 and served as Chief Financial Officer of BigBear from December 2020 to June 2022.
 Prior to that, Mr. Kinley was the founder and Chief Financial Officer of PCI since its formation in April 2008.
 Before founding PCI, Mr. Kinley worked in multiple roles in the intelligence sector, including as a Senior Director at SI International and as a military intelligence officer in the U.S. Army.
 Mr. Kinley received a B.S. in Life Sciences from the United States Military Academy at West Point and an M.B.A. from John Hopkins University with a focus on IT Management.